Health care is changing almost before our eyes, and the headlines just scratch the surface.

 Health Cents is written by:

-Robert I. Field, Ph.D., J.D., M.P.H, professor of law at the Drexel University School of Law and professor of health management and policy at the School of Public Health at Drexel University.
-Robert is most recently the author of Mother of Invention: How the Government Created 'Free-Market' Health Care, just released by Oxford University Press.
-He is also the author of Health Care Regulation in America: Complexity, Confrontation and Compromise, a comprehensive overview of the government’s oversight of health care published by Oxford University Press.
+Robert I. Field, Ph.D., J.D., M.P.H, is professor of law at the Kline School of Law and professor of health management and policy at the Dornsife School of Public Health at Drexel University.
+Robert is the author of Mother of Invention: How the Government Created 'Free-Market' Health Care, which explores the government programs that created our health care system, and of Health Care Regulation in America: Complexity, Confrontation and Compromise, a comprehensive overview of the government’s oversight of health care, both published by Oxford University Press.

 Jeffrey C. Brenner, MD is the Founder and Executive Director of the Camden Coalition of Healthcare Providers, and a recipient of a 2013 MacArthur Foundation genius award.
 He is a family physician and has practiced in Camden for eleven years as a front-line primary care provider for patients of all ages.
 Having owned a private practice in Camden, he has experience in implementing electronic health records and running a paperless office, open-access scheduling, as well as first-hand knowledge of the various challenges facing primary care in the current health system.